prathmesh4321/Fetch_Challenge/README.md

 1. The code for the endpoints can be found in the receipts application: "receipts/views.py"

-2. The test cases for the endpoints can be found in the receipts application: "receipts/tests.py".
+2. The test cases for the service can be found in the receipts application: "receipts/tests.py".
-   Below are the different test cases covered:
+   Below are the different edge cases covered:
     * Test for processing receipts with a valid payload (Returns 200 status code and response contains an id).
     * Test for processing receipts with invalid payload (Returns 400 status code).
     * Test to get points when the receipt is found (Returns 200 status code and response contains the points).